CivicTechWR/CTWR-Organization-Documentation/docs/Guidelines_&_Templates/index.md

 hide:
     - navigation
 ---
 ## Guidelines

-Please be aware of the following guidelines:
+For all community members, please be aware of the following guidelines:

 - [Communication Guidelines](../Guidelines_&_Templates/Communication_Guidelines.md): Best practices for communication.
 - [Contribution Guidelines](../Guidelines_&_Templates/Contribution_Guidelines.md): Steps for getting involved and contributing.